ESA: Entity Summarization with Attention: Introduction

+Cheng et al. \cite{Cheng2011RELINRA} proposed RELIN to rank features based on relatedness and informativeness for quick identification of entities, which is adapted according to random surfer model.
+DIVERSUM \cite{Sydow2010DIVERSUMTD} takes the diverse property of entities into consideration for summarizing tasks in knowledge graphs.
+FACES \cite{Gunaratna2015FACESDE} makes a proper balance between centrality and diversity of extracted triples through Cobweb algorithm.
+FACES-E \cite{Gunaratna2016GleaningTF}, proposed by Gunaratna et al., optimizes FACES by considering the effect of literals in entity summarization.
+CD \cite{Xu2016CDAE} follows the idea of binary quadratic knapsack problem to complete entity summarization.
+LinkSUM \cite{Thalhammer2016LinkSUMUL}, based on PageRank algorithm to rank triples, rather than utilizing the diversity of properties, LinkSUM focuses more on the objects.
+ESA introduces deep learning methods into entity summarization task, which employs supervised attention mechanism with BiLSTM to generate representative summaries of entities.

-In this work, follow the ideas of traditional methods, we ask how to apply deep learning methods into entity summarization task.
-The intuition of attention can be explained using human biological systems.
-For instance, we usually selectively focus on parts of the image when we use our visual processing system, while ignoring other unconcerned information.
-To allocate proper weights for triples according to human preference, we focus on the importance of each triple.
-A triple with higher weight represents that human more prefer it.
-Therefore, we propose a model for entity summarization called ESA, which uses supervised attention mechanism with BiLSTM.
+Most of them focus on specific aspects of entities, which are insufficient to completely describe various relation among entities.
+Meanwhile, the data supplement technique in this task is limited.
+For instance, the data supplement method proposed by ES-LDA can only be used for specific facts, which is lack of versatility and probability.
+In this work, to overcome the defects of the above traditional methods, we ask how to apply deep learning methods into entity summarization task.
+We propose a model for entity summarization called ESA, which uses supervised attention mechanism with BiLSTM.
 The ESA allows us to calculate attention weights for facts in each entity, then ranking facts to generate reliable summaries.
 Experimental results show that our model improves the quality of the entity summaries in both F-measure and MAP.

-The remainder sections of this paper is structured as follows.
-Seciton~\ref{RW} introduces the related work for ES task and successful usages of deep learning methods in NLP.
-Section~\ref{TD} describes the task of entity summarization.
-Section~\ref{P} presents our ESA model in detail.
-Section~\ref{WT} explains the reason why we select transE model to map objects into continuous space.
-The experimental details are given in Section~\ref{E}.
-In the end, we conclude the whole work in Section~\ref{C} and give future work we interest in Section~\ref{F}.